-The SPI interface is often used to communicate with external peripheral devices such as sensors, Flash or EEPROM memory devices etc. Originally developed by Motorola, the four-line SPI interface is a synchronous serial data interface that has a relatively simple communication protocol simplifying the programming requirements when communicating with external hardware devices.
+The SPI interface is often used to communicate with external peripheral devices such as sensors, Flash or EEPROM memory devices, etc. Originally developed by Motorola, the four line SPI interface is a synchronous serial data interface that has a relatively simple communication protocol simplifying the programming requirements when communicating with external hardware devices.

 The communication is full duplex and operates as a slave/master type, where the device can be either master or slave.
-Although the SPI interface specification can control multiple slave devices from a single master, but the device provides only one $\overline{SCS}$ pin.
+Although the SPI interface specification can control multiple slave devices from a single master, the device provided only one SCS pin.
 If the master needs to control multiple slave devices from a single master, the master can use I/O pin to select the slave devices.